RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Introduction

-Early research on rPPG primarily relied on signal processing based methods to analyze skin, typically facial, videos for extracting periodic signals \cite{GREEN, ICA, PCA, CHROM, PBV, LGI, LICVPR, 2SR, POS}.
-However, due to the weak amplitude of rPPG signals and the presence of strong noise from environmental factors like lighting and motion, achieving high accuracy solely through signal processing in complex environments is challenging.
+Early research on rPPG primarily relied on signal processing-based methods to analyze facial videos for extracting periodic signals~\cite{GREEN, POS, casado2023face2ppg}.
+However, due to the weak nature of rPPG signals, which have low amplitude and are subject to strong noise and artifacts from environmental factors such as lighting and motion, achieving high accuracy solely through signal processing in complex environments is challenging.
 With the advancement of deep learning, there is a growing trend towards data-driven methods.
-In recent years, significant attention has been directed towards the transformer within the rPPG domain.
-Compared to CNNs, transformers excel in capturing long-range dependency.
-This is particularly advantageous for extracting BVP signals characterized by quasi-periodicity and simultaneous existence across all skin regions.
+In recent years, significant attention has been directed towards the transformer within the rPPG field.
+Compared with convolutional neural networks (CNNs), transformers excel in capturing long-range dependency.
+This enables them to model BVP features by leveraging intra-frame (facial region) and inter-frame (similar temporal phase) correlations, making them highly advantageous for quasi-periodic rPPG signals.
 However, existing research has not convincingly demonstrated that transformers outperform traditional CNNs.
-This may be attributed to the quadratic scaling exhibited by Transformers with sequence length \cite{vivit}, a challenge further compounded by the high dimensionality of video.
-Past work typically transformed inputs into coarse-grained tokens, and due to artifacts and head movement \cite{physformer,physformer++}, these coarse tokens inevitably encompass both regions rich in rPPG information and regions with significant noise.
-The introduction of noise through coarse-grained extraction, combined with the inherently weak nature of rPPG signals, results in a low signal-to-noise ratio.
+This may stem from their merely passive exploitation of the long-range dependency advantages for periodicity, which is achieved through global attention or static sparse attention.
+Nevertheless, the quadratic scaling exhibited by transformers with sequence length~\cite{vivit}, further compounded by the high dimensionality of video, restricted these approaches to transforming inputs into coarse-grained tokens.
+Due to artifacts and head movement, these coarse tokens inevitably encompass both regions rich in rPPG information and regions with significant noise~\cite{physformer}.
+The introduction of noise through coarse-grained extraction, combined with the inherent weak nature of rPPG signals, results in a low signal-to-noise ratio, significantly impacting robustness and generalization.